Danielle Bernstein: Conflict with Poshmark reseller

 In January 2020, a clothing reseller posted swimwear for sale on the Poshmark platform, not realizing it was unreleased samples of Bernstein's swimwear collaboration with Onia.
 The samples had been accidentally donated to Goodwill by a showroom employee, where the reseller purchased them to sell online.

 Bernstein and the seller came to an agreement in which the reseller would remove the pieces from her store and sell them back to Bernstein.
 However, they argued over whether Bernstein had agreed to reimburse the costs of the swimwear as paid to Goodwill, or the seller's listed resale prices.

-Fearing the release of her new line, Bernstein spoke to the Poshmark CEO to halt the sale of the swimwear was put back up for sale.
-A Change.org petition was created titled "Pledge to Boycott Poshmark if they Continue to Allow the Bullying of Small Business."
+To avoid an unplanned release of her new line, Bernstein requested a stop-sale for the swimwear regarding its subsequent Poshmark shop re-listing.
+Following Bernstein's Instagram posts detailing the exchange, a fan create a Change.org petition to "Pledge to Boycott Poshmark if they Continue to Allow the Bullying of Small Business."
 Eventually, Bernstein and the reseller met in person and came to an agreement where the reseller was given merchandise from the previous collection to sell at a greater value.